 When you're getting enough fluids, urine flows freely, is light in colour and free of odor.
 When your body is not getting enough fluids, urine concentration, colour, and odour increases because the kidneys trap extra fluid for bodily functions.
 If you chronically drink too little, you may be at higher risk for kidney stones, especially in warm climates.

-When checking the colour, be aware that some medications, supplements and some foods such as beetroot can also affect urine colour.
+When checking the colour, be aware that some medications, supplements and certain foods such as beetroot can also affect urine colour.

 Adequate hydration keeps things flowing along your gastrointestinal tract and prevents constipation.
 When you don't get enough fluid, the colon pulls water from stools to maintain hydration -- and the result is constipation.